 At Gaia GPS, we believe in supporting and partnering with nonprofit organizations working to protect the planet and grow outdoor participation among youth and underrepresented communities.
 We believe that together we can make a difference.

-Built on this bedrock of belief, last spring our parent company Outside launched Find Your Good.
+Built on this bedrock of belief, in the spring of 2022 our parent company Outside launched Find Your Good.
 We partnered with 14 nonprofits that further our mission of getting everyone outside and supporting a healthy planet.

-This giving season, we hope to raise $2,500 for each of our non-profit partners.
+This giving season, we hope to raise $1,500 for each of our non-profit partners—a modest goal that is attainable with your help!
+Please consider a tax-deductible donation of any size to one of these incredible organizations.
 Meet Gaia GPS’s two favorites, and consider joining us in fueling your adventures by finding your good.
 We need your help!

 Big City Mountaineers: Providing Transformative Outdoor Experiences to Underprivileged Youth